NFS002/ts-coverage-improver/backend/README.md

 System requirements
 - Node.js 22+
-- Github CLI
+- GitHub CLI
 - Codex CLI

-(Tested on MacOS 13.6.6)
+(Tested on macOS 13.6.6)

 ## Quick start

-Make sure your working directory is the ./backend directory of this repodository.
+Make sure your working directory is the ./backend directory of this repository.

 ```
 cd backend
 ```

 Copy the example environment file and set your environment variables in the new .env file.
-See [The main README.md](../README.md) for details on how to obtain necessary API keys and tokens.
+See [the main README.md](../README.md) for details on how to obtain necessary API keys and tokens.

 ```
 cp .env.example .env